In business, it’s common to see and hear people use the terms ‘procurement’ and ‘purchasing’ interchangeably.

 Given that procurement is such an important process, it’s important to do what you can to get it right.
 But how should you go about this, exactly?

-Improving your procurement processes: a long-term project
+Improving your procurement processes

 As we’ve seen, procurement can be a complicated process, and involves a number of moving parts.